 - updates can be made any time by Event Organisers

-By listing on ATDW, it will also eliminate the need for Event Organisers to submit an application form to Council to be included in the brochure - all details for events held in Murrindindi will be exported from the ATDW website and included in the brochure.
+Listing on ATDW eliminates the need for Event Organisers to submit an application form to Council to be included in the Calendar of Events brochure - all details for events held in Murrindindi will be exported from the ATDW website and included in the brochure.

 Please note that the criteria still remains for events to be included in the brochure: